 An antrolith is a calcified mass within the maxillary sinus.
 The origin of the nidus of calcification may be extrinsic (foreign body in sinus) or intrinsic (stagnant mucus, fungal ball).

-Most antroliths are small and asympotomatic.
-Larger ones may present as sinusitis with symptoms like pain a...
+Most antroliths are small and asymptomatic.
+Larger ones may present as a chronic maxillary sinusitis with sy...

 Aphakia (less commonly aphacia) is the absence of the lens from the ocular globe.